 As a result, you can learn to enjoy eating what your body really needs: Whole fruits.
 Vegetables.
 Lean proteins.
 Make the bulk of your meals these delicious ingredients and you’ll lose weight naturally.
 Without harsh dieting.

-Here are some tips to integrate these foods into your meals:
+Here are some tips to integrate good foods into your meals:

 - Cultivate a taste for whole foods through repeated exposure.
 Research from the Monell Chemical Senses Center found that when people consumed a bittersweet beverage each day for one week, they wound up liking it 68 percent more than they did initially.
 Start with an orange.
 Then introduce dark greens like arugula, kale.
 But stay away from processed store-bought dressings.
 Instead, create your own (recipe below).

 - Eat whole grains or vegetable starch not processed grains/breads.
 If this idea is foreign to you, try blending 1/3 brown rice and 2/3 white rice at first.
 Then increase the brown rice ratio.
 Want a pro-tip?
 Shred cauliflower into little “grains,” like rice —and add that to freshly cooked rice.
 You’ll cut calories in half, reduce starch and add a healthy vegetable to your meal in one go.

 - Limit the variety of flavours per meal.
 Sounds odd, but think about it.
 How often do you overeat at buffets and holiday parties?
 That’s due to something called sensory-specific satiety.
 However, limiting flavours in foods, or limiting the kinds of snacks you have on hand, will get you fuller quicker, and reduce overeating.

 - Don’t starve yourself!
 That’s right, you may think just because you’re reducing calories, you will continue to lose weight.
 Instead, what happens is your body goes into starvation mode.
 That’s where your metabolism slows to conserve what meagre calories you’re providing it.
 And then—blammo — as soon as you start eating regular sized meals again, your body frantically conserves all those calories for safe-keeping.
 You guessed it: as fat.

 What’s the worst thing about starvation diets?
 You’re hungry all the time!
 Tired.
 Cranky.
 Hangry.
 Who needs that kind of life?